Accidental fires can destroy habitats and erode the landscape.

 - publicises the risk of moorland fires with posters at moorland access points to advise and inform the public

-Occasionally, access to moorland is suspended due to the high risk of fires and this is determined by the Fire Severity Index which is compiled by the Met Office and managed by Natural England.
+Where the risk of fires is exceptional, access to moorland is suspended.
+This is determined by the Fire Severity Index which is compiled by the Met Office and managed by Natural England.

 For further information regarding the Fire Operations Group, please contact Christina Porter on 01629 816 288 or email firstname.lastname@example.org